ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 The location MAY be temporary, and the service may not serve a relevant response at this Location after a reasonable delay.

+The Transparency Service MAY include a `Retry-After` header in the HTTP response to help with polling.

 ### Query Registration Status

 This endpoint lets a client query a Transparency Service for the registration status of a payload they have submitted earlier, and for which they have received a 303 - Registration is running response.